MadChase/ChaseEnvs/Main Envs/Galaxy/README.md

 Open up the your diff in VSCode and search for the word "customData" using ctrl+f.
 (If missing or having multiple go into Chromapper and click the pickaxe tool in the map menu screen for a diff, then type something into the blank space that pops up.
 Then go back to VSCode ctrl+f for whatever you typed in and use the "customData" that that was in)
 Copy all text in the "customData" of the env.dat file into the diff's "customData".
-Go int Chromapper and save the diff and then you should be good to go.
+Go into Chromapper and save the diff and then you should be good to go.
 Note - make sure to switch the env to the one listed in the main steps

 ## How to Use: